nobnak/AffineDecomposition/README.md

-# AffineDecomposition
+# Affine Decomposition
-TRS Decomposition for Unity
+A decomposition algorithm of Affine transform matrix for animation interpolation for Unity

 ## Example